openharmony/startup_bootstrap_lite/README.md

 ## Introduction<a name="section469617221261"></a>

 The bootstrap\_lite module provides entry identifiers for starting services and features.
-When Samgr starts, it will call the entry function identified by boostrap and start system services.
+When Samgr starts, it will call the entry function identified by bootstrap and start system services.

 ## Directory Structure<a name="section1464106163817"></a>